Image: Due Angeli (Two Angels)

 SLB: Can you say a bit more about that transformative process?

-KW: In shamanic practice all kinds of traumatic things can cause soul loss, even anaesthesia, or being hospitalized as a child: part of the soul will disappear and cannot be worked on until it comes back.
-Part of the job of the shaman is to bring back the missing part; they’ll only come back if the person is ready to work with them, to protect them.
+KW: In shamanic practice all kinds of traumatic things can cause soul loss, even anaesthesia, or being hospitalized as a child; part of the soul (the most sensitive aspects) will disappear and cannot be worked on until it comes back.
+Part of the role of the shaman is to bring back the missing part; they’ll only come back if the person is ready to work with them, to protect them.
 One of the shamanic teachings is that you always look for the teaching in any situation.
-The silver lining is that part of you already knows where to go in terms of a visionary experience.
+You always look for what you need to learn from any difficult or painful situation.
+The silver lining is that if you’ve experienced soul loss in younger life, part of you already knows where to go in terms of visionary experience.
 It’s a place you already know.
 When I use my drum and I go into trance states, it’s simply second nature.

 SLB: You already know it?

-KW: It’s knowledge.
+KW: Yes, it’s knowledge.
 I’m comfortable with it and I can assimilate it.
 Into my work, my paintings, writing and teaching.
+And I know I can come back from it, the other place, so I feel safe.

 Falling Together, Rising Together oil on gessoed paper 76 x 56cm